OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 ## Generic requirements

-The following requirements are generic interface requiremenst and do not impact SIMAP modelling:
+The following requirements are generic interface requirements and do not impact SIMAP modelling:

 * Architectural Requirements:

     * REQ-CONDITIONAL: Provide capability for conditional retrieval of parts of SIMAP.
+The NETCONF/RESTCONF and YANG support conditional retrieval.
+In the case that more advanced queries are needed, alternative query interface may be required.
     * REQ-SCALES: The SIMAP API must be scalable.
     * REQ-PERFORMANCE: The SIMAP API must be  performant.
     * REQ-SECURITY:	The conventional NACM control access rules {{!RFC8341}} should apply

-## Requiremenst supported by RFC8345
+## Requirements supported by RFC8345

 Based on our initial analysis, the following SIMAP requirements are already supported by RFC8345 and do not require any modelling extensions/modifications to ietf-network and ietf-network-topology: